-This applies to speakers, sponsors, and attendees of every event we organize.
+This applies to everyone who attends an event we organize.

-* By contact, we mean email, even a DM on twitter.
-Heck we’ll share our phone number with anyone who wants it so they have just in case.
-What “making us aware of it” doesn’t mean is publicly shaming someone.
-That never goes well for anyone and escalates a situation that likely can be solved with a few kind words and an apology.
-In other words we expect everyone to act like a fucking adult.
+By contact, we mean email, even a DM on twitter.
+Heck we’ll share our phone number with anyone who wants it so they have it just in case.
+What “make us aware of it” doesn’t mean is publicly shaming someone or the event.
+That never goes well for anyone and escalates a situation that likely doesn’t need to be escalated.

-As far as we know it’s never come up at one of our events, but a good rule of thumb is that if your mom or grandma will find one of your slides objectionable, it’s probably not a good idea.
-Does that mean not cussing, no, does that mean no slide of a naked women holding a laptop… yeah it does, and you should know better.
+As far as we know it’s never come up at one of our events, but a good rule of thumb is that if your parents will find one of your slides objectionable, it’s probably not a good idea.
+Does that mean no cussing, fuck no, does that mean no slide of a naked person holding a laptop… yeah it does, and you should know better.

-Part of what we thinks makes our events more enjoyable is a lack of corporate-ness and over all feeling of “being a big show” so yeah the occasional curse word will be in a session title, and is likely in many presentations.
-There’s a fine line between colorful language and just using foul language just to do it.
+Part of what we think makes our events more enjoyable is a lack of corporate-ness and not feeling like a “big show”, so yeah the occasional curse word will be in a session title, and is likely in many presentations.
+There’s a fine line between colorful language and using foul language just to do it.
 Our speakers know the difference.